Lemon and prawn risotto cooked traditionally with lots of succulent shrimp topped with sautéed prawns cooked in butter, parsley & chilli.

 Zingy Lemon and Shrimp Risotto

 My love of risotto is hardly hidden under a bushel here on my site.
-Likewise, my enjoyment of seafood is well represented.
+Likewise, my enjoyment of seafood is well-represented.

 This one contains the same classic flavours that I use in my squid ink pasta with shrimp recipe.
 Some things do not need to be messed with!

-I’ll not labour over my thoughts but other than to say that the best risotto comes from using the following methodology.
+I’ll not labour over my thoughts but other than to say that the “best” risotto comes from using the following methodology.

-- Add a little stock.
+- Add a little wine and stir

-- Sip Wine.
+- Sip wine.